cherrycokeboy/SampleTest/_build/html/_sources/index.rst.txt

 Abstract
 ====================

-This website was created by Gavin Schaeferle and Austin "last name".
+This website was created by Gavin Schaeferle and Austin Hansen.
 The purpose of this website is to analysis data about the Football World Cup.
 To do this, we set about answering one big question: **How has the world cup changed over time?** To answer this question, we focused on multiple aspects of our data, these subsections are

 #.
 "Does being the host country increase your chances of winning?"
 #.
 "Does being the home team in a match increase your chances of winning?"
 #.
 "Which country has won the most World Cups?
-And Which team won the most matches within the World Cup?
+And Which team won the most matches within the World Cup?"
 #.
-"Which World Cup has had the most scoring?"
+"Which country has gotten to the most semi-finals?"
 #.
-"Which World Cup had the most autendous?"
+"Which World Cup has had the most scoring?"
 #.
-"Which World Cup had the most penenties?"
+"Which World Cup had the most attendence?"

 In the end, we found that the world cup has been increasing in popularity and increasing in the number of teams participating.
 However, the most interesting thing to notice, is how the world cup not only grow on it's own, but also grew along side the world as a whole.